-Rachel Lee Anderson is an Australian YouTuber who makes videos about beauty, fashion, vegan eating and getting your sh*t together - if you're looking for inspiration, you'll love her organization and routine videos.
+Rachel-Lee is a Toronto-based organization expert and blogger on lifestyle design.
 We asked Rachel a few questions about heartbreak and she opened up about how she stays #onthemend after a breakup.

 If you think back to the first time you were heartbroken, what advice would you give to that younger version of yourself?

 "Feel whatever it is you have to feel, cry, scream, act as if the world is ending, you are allowed to feel pain but know that in time the pain will be gone and the world isn't actually ending."

 "That I do not make the same mistakes twice.I learn from every relationship and take it all on board."

 What are your rituals during a breakup?
 What things/practices/people helped you mend?

 "Spending time with friends & family, keeping busy and talking about it.
 I talk to different friends all about the same things as it doesn't put too much pressure on one friend if I share the talking over a few.
 I find they wont get too weighed down if I'm not constantly talking to the one person about it."

 Thinking back to breakups you’ve had, did you have any breakup vices (checking your ex’s Insta, etc) and how do you conquer them?